jeffsu/upbeat/README.md

 **Web interface**

-See your statuses on one page or use them for scripting through json rest api.
+See your statuses on one page or use them for scripting through an api.

+**Forever Integration**

+Define processes to be run and how to monitor them.

 Installation
 ------------